 Ventricular septal defects are usually monitored if they do not cause any symptoms.
 In case treatment is required, it is done through:

-- Extra Nutrition – Special feeding or nutrition is required in some babies who do not develop as well as they should.
+Special feeding or nutrition is required in some babies who do not develop as well as they should.
 Breast milk supplements, high-nutrition formulas, tube feeding or bottle-feeding may be needed.

-- Surgery – Large VSDs may require open-heart surgery that fixes patches to close the septum.
+Large VSDs may require open-heart surgery that fixes patches to close the septum.

 What Precautions or steps are necessary to stay Healthy during the Treatment of Hole in the Heart?

 Children and teens with repaired ASD or VSD should undergo regular follow-ups with the doctor to monitor progress.
 Adults undergoing treatment must follow the doctor’s guidelines before returning to normal activities.
+Also, exercise is good for your heart, as long as you stay within your cardiologist’s guidelines.